Dr. Gary Tanchak, D.C.

 Oh, No!
 Pinched Nerve?

-Pinched nerve is not a true medical term, rather it is an umbrella term used many physicians and other medical professionals to describe a number of conditions in which a nerve in the body endures sustained compression from structures such as tight muscles, bones, organs, or connective tissues.
+It is not a true medical term; rather, it is an umbrella term used by many physicians and other medical professionals to describe several conditions in which a nerve in the body endures sustained compression from structures such as tight muscles, bones, organs, or connective tissues.

 The location of the pinched nerve dictates the more specific condition with which one might be diagnosed.